YouGoDevs/Sexy-UI/README.md

 ## CodeSandbox Templates

-Currenty Building out accessible templates for rapid usage with CodeSandbox and CodePen
+Currenty Building out accessible templates for rapid usage and testing with CodeSandbox and CodePen.

 ## Contributing